ntpa/fantasy-stat-track/README.md

 # fantasy-stat-track
 Track statistics from your NFL Fanstasy League

-Statistics help determine future draft, trade, and waiver-wire decisions for next season.
 The goal is to be able to visualize these statistics to make it simple to comprehend the data available.
-The application's goal is to automate the process of data collection and improve the experience for the peoples who use NFL Fantasy.
+The application's goal is to automate the process of NFL Fantasy player data and improve the experience for the peoples who use NFL Fantasy.

+Statistics help determine future draft, trade, and waiver-wire decisions of current and future seasons for those who participate in all fantasy sports.